smugglys/translatomatic/README.md

 ## Usage

-The command line interface for translation functionality is `translatomatic`.
-For help on available options, execute:
+This gem provides an executable called `translatomatic`.
+The `translatomatic` command has a number of functions, not all of which are documented here.
+For help on available commands and options, execute:

     $ translatomatic help

+And for help on a subcommand, execute:

+    $ translatomatic translate help
+    $ translatomatic translate help file

 ### Translating files

-`translatomatic` translates text one sentence or phrase at a time.
-If a file is re-translated, only sentences that have changed are sent to the translator, and the rest are sourced from the local database.
+When translating files, `translatomatic` translates text one sentence or phrase at a time.
+If a file is re-translated, only sentences that have changed since the last translation are sent to the translator, and the rest are sourced from the local database.

 To list available translation services and options:

-    $ translatomatic translators
+    $ translatomatic list

 To translate a Java properties file to German and French:

-    $ translatomatic translate resources/strings.properties de fr
+    $ translatomatic translate file resources/strings.properties de,fr

 This would create (or overwrite) `strings_de.properties` and `strings_fr.properties`.

-### Extracting strings from source files

-To extract strings from some source files, use the extract command, e.g.

-    $ translatomatic strings file.rb

 ### Displaying strings from a resource bundle